markmac99/ukmon-pitools/README.md

 in the same folder, containing a single line with the full path to the script, eg
 > echo "/home/pi/myfolder/myscript.py" > /home/pi/source/ukmon-pitools/extrascript

-This script will be passed the capture_dir, archive_dir and RMS config object.
+This script will be passed the capture_dir, archive_dir and RMS config object in the same way as RMS passes these to any external script.

 uploadToArchive.py
 ==================